nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ```
 Note here that we are using the availability zones from our earlier section and also the launch configuration is set to use the one we just created.

-3. Now you will add the configuration for the two security groups.
+3. Now copy in the following section.
+This is the configuration for the two security groups.
 One for the load balancer and one for the instances:

 ```
 resource "aws_security_group" "elb-sg" {